Image: Jodi Clark

-There are many things to do in Waiheke, but when packing for a day on the island, definitely bring your bathing suit to make the most of the island's picture-perfect beaches at every turn.
+There are plenty of things to do in Waiheke, but when packing for a day on island, definitely bring your bathing suit to make the most of the island's picture-perfect beaches.
 If you’re in New Zealand during Summer, sunblock is a must, as the UV index can get very high, and burn time very low.
-Don’t worry about packing lunch, the island boasts plenty of good, authentic New Zealand food to sample.
-Snacks are a good idea though as is bottled water – convenience stores aren’t in abundance.
+Don’t worry about packing lunch, the island boasts plenty of amazing, authentic New Zealand food to gorge on.
+Snacks are a good idea though as is bottled water as convenience stores aren’t in abundance.

 Oneroa is one place where locals and tourists mingle.
 You won’t find any chain stores here.
 Instead you can browse the quirky offerings of local suppliers.
 Don’t miss the chance to buy produce from the island and visit Island Gelato (124 Ocean View Road) for a few scoops.

 Many of Waiheke’s vineyards offer wonderful and world-renowned fine dining.
-Of these, Mudbrick Vineyard and Restaurant (126 Church Bay Road) is one of the best known, and if you’re planning to pop by, you’ll need to book ahead.
-If you’re visiting on the spur of the moment and can’t find a booking, there are wonderful, slightly more casual options to be found.
-Try the Veranda Cafe at Stonyridge Vineyard (80 Onetangi Road) or local favourite Casita Miro (3 Brown Road), which features a beautiful mosaic garden.
+Of these, Mudbrick Vineyard and Restaurant (126 Church Bay Road - see main image) is one of the best known.
+If you’re planning to pop by, be sure to book ahead as this place is incredibly popular.
+If you’re visiting on the spur of the moment, there are wonderful, slightly more casual options to be found.
+Try the Veranda Cafe at Stonyridge Vineyard along with one of their signature Cabernets (80 Onetangi Road) or local favourite Casita Miro (3 Brown Road), which features a beautiful mosaic garden.